-With that in mind, before you set up your trap, make sure to scope the site and look for nests, holes on trees, an indication of trails, and highways that squirrels or rabbits or raccoons or any similar small target animals could’ve made.
+With that in mind, before you set up your trap, make sure to scope the site and look for nests, holes on trees, an indication of trails, and highways that squirrels or possums or raccoons or any similar small wild animals could’ve made.

 Finding a good spot may take about 15 to 20 minutes.
 So, you have to pack a good amount of patience with you when you go to the mountains.

 Now, to build a simple snare, knot a tiny loop and run the end of the wire or rope through it to form a noose loop.
 If you wish to use string, you can, but certain target animals can break through it.

 The simple snare works by entangling the animal’s neck in the rope as it tries to exit the lair.
 It will tighten around its neck as it fights.

 With this, if you come with your friends and family, make sure everyone knows that you have set up a snare so they will not get caught up in it.
 And if you hike with pets, look out for them too.